They Who Feed on Shadows - Episode 6

 From this distance, I can make out the phrase, “You’re an idiot!”

 After a couple of attempts, he gets his large, taloned feet awkwardly in the passenger seat of the Bimmer and shuts the door on the second try.
 The woman has been talking incessantly.
-She continues shaking her head as she drives them off our property with some of his yellow feathers hanging out the door, fluttering in the wind.
+She continues shaking her head as she drives them off, a few yellow feathers fluttering from the door.

 But I don’t.

-I’m enrolled in a combined MA - PhD program in clinical psychology at Brookford University.
-I’m also employed as a mental health tech at a short-term psychiatric crisis unit.
+I’m 24 and employed as a mental health tech at a short-term psychiatric crisis unit.
 I’m comfortable with insanity.
-In the last year alone, I’ve experienced men making mortal threats against my family involving napalm, a grave robbing, abuse of a corpse, people hallucinating conversations with Napoleon, ghost-sightings, a suicide attempt, an arsonist’s confession, and a high-speed police chase across Brookford that uncovered a secret weapons lab.
+In the last year alone, I’ve experienced men making mortal threats against my family involving napalm, a grave robbing, abuse of a corpse, people hallucinating conversations with Napoleon, ghost-sightings, a suicide attempt, an arsonist’s confession, and a high-speed police chase across Westvale that uncovered a secret weapons lab.

 And that was just at our house.